keu/docs/astro/develop-project.md

 ## Set Environment Variables via .env (Local Development Only)

 For Astro projects deployed on Astro, we generally recommend [setting environment variables via the Cloud UI](environment-variables.md#set-environment-variables-via-the-astro-ui).
-For local development, you can use the [Astro CLI](install-cli.md) to set environment variables in your project's `.env` file.
+For local development, you can use the [Astro CLI](cli/get-started.md) to set environment variables in your project's `.env` file.

 To add Environment Variables locally:

 1. Open the `.env` file in your Astro project directory.
 2. Add your environment variables to the `.env` file.
-3. Rebuild your image by running `astrocloud dev start --env .env`.
+3. Rebuild your image by running `astro dev start --env .env`.

 When setting environment variables in your `.env` file, use the following format: